greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 > 1. The value `7` is automatically added to the fixed value fields.
 > 1. Click the **X** at the top next to **New Expectation** or click **Back** to cancel.

-We've already created this expectation, so go ahead and cancel creating a nw expectation.
+We've already created this expectation, so go ahead and cancel creating a new expectation.

 <img src="img/new_expectation_with_metrics.png" alt="Create a new Expectation using Data Asset Metrics" style="width:500px;"/><br>